KhaosResearch/SMARTFOOD/VRE2/README.md

 ```

 ## Quick deployment
+*The quick deployment is optional since it is already integrated with the webpage*

 You can modify the environment variables in the `docker-compose.yml` file to change the simulation scenario (`WORLD`) and the number of robots deployed (`N_ROBOTS`).
 The `N_ROBOTS` variable has to be a positive integer greater than 0.